jhajek/Linux-text-book-part-1/Chapter-07/chapter-07.md

  But at UC Berkeley, Keith Bostic wanted a "bug for bug compatible" replacement for Joy's vi for BSD 4.4 Lite, because the original __vi__ was encumbered by AT&T licensing because Joy had extended Thompson's original code--vi technically belonged to AT&T. Using Kirkendall's Elvis (version 1.8) as a starting point, Bostic created [nvi](https://en.wikipedia.org/wiki/Nvi "nvi"), releasing it in Spring of 1994.[^85] FreeBSD and NetBSD continue to use nvi to this day.

- In 1991, Bram Moolenaar created a port of __vi__ called __vim__ *vi imporived*.
-Vim was created under a GPL compatible free license and it is compatible with the large majority of __vi__ functionality and extends to add some modern features like unlimeted undo/redo for example.
-Because of this __vim__ is available for all Linux based sytems.
+ In 1991, Bram Moolenaar created a port of __vi__ called __vim__ *vi improved*.
+Vim was created under a GPL compatible free license and it is compatible with the large majority of __vi__ functionality and extends to add some modern features like unlimited undo/redo for example.
+Because of this __vim__ is available for all Linux based systems.
 Some distros link __vim__ to __vi__ replacing it out right.

 ### vi has a Sharp learning curve

   Many people will say that the __vi editor__ has a sharp learning curve and not to use it.
-I believe that is a spurrious argument.
+I believe that is a spurious argument.
 Learning to play the guitar is difficult in the beginning but once your have the memory muscle to do it you can become an expert player that can make beatuiful music that few others can.
 The power of __vi editor__ is in the ability to do line editing and visual editing all from the __vi editor__, the ability to search and find, execute internal commands, even use grep and regex for complex pattern matching and replacement from within vi.
 Keeping your fingers on the keyboard constantly moving keeps your fingers and mind occupied.
 Nothing takes more time then to "context" change.
 Use a mouse.
 You will increase in speed and don't abandon it because it is hard.
 You will eventually be working on systems that have no GUI at all (FreeBSD) Ubuntu Server RHEL CentOS Fedora Server you will have to use vi.

 #### vi or vim?